rolypolytoy/synthesis/README.md

 ## RTL to GDSII

 Currently working on doing the full RTL to GDSII workflow with A2O or another CPU.
+Maybe FPGA things?
+No clue yet.